Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/4-Digital_Signatures_Basic/Digital_Signatures_Basic_slides.md

 ## Mnemonics

-Many wallets use a dictionary of words and give people phrases,<br>often 12 or 24 words, as these are easier to back up/recover than byte arrays.
+Many wallets use a dictionary of words and give people phrases,<br/>often 12 or 24 words, as these are easier to back up/recover than byte arrays.

 Notes: